Shinoy-12/Weatherbot/README.md

 # Tracker
 refer - https://rasa.com/docs/rasa/api/tracker-stores/

-hi
+1. hi
-Hey!
+2. Hey!
 Weather Bot here.
-What is ur name? my name is shinoy
+What is ur name?
+3. my name is shinoy
-Shinoy which city weather you want to know?
+4. Shinoy which city weather you want to know?
-/get_weather{"current":"current"}
+5. /get_weather{"current":"current"}
-Temp in your city is 18.06
+6. Temp in your city is 18.06
-thank you
+7. thank you
-Have a nice day
+8. Have a nice day
-/restart
+9. /restart
-hy
+10. hy
-hello
+11. hello
-Hey!
+12. Hey!
 Weather Bot here.
-What is ur name? my name is shinoy
+What is ur name?
+13. my name is shinoy
-Shinoy which city weather you want to know?
+14. Shinoy which city weather you want to know?
-/get_weather{"others":"other"}
+15. /get_weather{"others":"other"}
-Select state
+16. Select state
-jaipur
+17. jaipur
-Temp in your city is 25
+18.Temp in your city is 25